August 15, 2012

 I awoke around 3 a.m. to the cry of a toddler named Jeremy in another campsite.
 I know his name was Jeremy because halfway through his long painful wail, his mother whisper-shouted, “Jeremy, be quiet!”
 Jeremy answered her, “I need a pee pee!”
 That made me giggle, then Jeremy went quiet and I fell back asleep.

 Around 4 a.m.
 I awoke to the sounds of another child wailing, only this time, unfortunately, it was a voice I recognized.
 “What is that?!” my 4-year-old, Clodagh, yelled in what was not her inside voice.
 She was laying next to her older sister, Eilish, who was passed out cold.
 “What is that?
 Eilish?
 EILISH MOVE!” she reprimanded her sister.
 “Mommy!
 Mommy!”
 Clodagh wailed.
 It was so quiet in the campground, I could have been 10 miles away and I would have heard her, as I’m sure all the tenters on the other side of the campsite did.

-We tried shushing her with a whisper, “Shush Clodagh.
+The mister and I tried shushing her with a whisper, “Shush Clodagh.
 Whispers please.”
 No luck; the yelling continued.
 The mister got up to deal with it.
 ZZZzzzzzzip went his tent zipper.
-It cracked through the quiet air like a gun shot and my body tensed.
-All I could think was don’t wake the baby, because if we wake the baby, we’re all—the whole campsite—is screwed.
-She will never go back to sleep and she is one loud little chicken.
+It cracked through the quiet air like a gun shot.
+My body tensed.
+All I could think was, “Don’t wake the baby”, because if we wake the baby, we’re all—the whole campsite—is screwed.
+The Beast will never go back to sleep and she is one loud little chicken.

 While this was going I took advantage of the fact that our tent’s zipper was open to go into the woods and relieve my full bladder.
 In that time, the mister returned to our tent, having left the flashlight on next to Clodagh’s head.
-This calmed her down and sent her back to sleep, thankfully.
+This calmed her down and sent her back to sleep, immediately.